fantasycalendar/FoundryVTT-Sequencer/README.md

 canvas.fxmaster.playVideo(data);
 ```

-Here's an example using the sequencer instead:
+Here's an example using the Sequencer instead:

 * It plays an effect on a token's location
 * Waits for 1 second